ROBERT SIEGEL, HOST:

-PATRICK MASON: I think there's no doubt it still exists.
+PROFESSOR PATRICK MASON: I think there's no doubt it still exists.
 It's still very powerful.
 A lot of evangelical churches have sessions or classes, in which they educate their members against the teachings of Mormonism and other so called cults.

 HAGERTY: In part, it's because some evangelicals consider Mormon doctrines and practices a little strange, such as the claim that Jesus Christ made an appearance in the Americas or that people can become gods and have their own planet in the afterlife.